Best Prepper Foods To Stockpile For A Future Disaster

 Here’s our step-by-step “How To Make Pemmican” guide.
 Or check out the below video for a quick overview:

-This brings us to a whole other topic: prepper food preservation.
+This brings us to a whole other topic: food preservation.

 There are several good methods for preserving meats and fish: drying, smoking, and salt-curing; however, we’ll save those topics for another day.

-Modern cans do have a plastic coating inside, but the high acidity of many fruits can still cause the cans to corrode from the inside over time.
+Modern cans have a plastic coating inside, but the high acidity of many fruits can still cause the cans to corrode over time.

 I’ve seen this phenomenon with applesauce.